-While the future is ultimately uncertain, RE’s analysis paints a fascinating picture of how offshore could contribute to the fate of the service industry.
+While the future is ultimately uncertain, RE’s analysis paints a fascinating picture of how the offshore market could contribute to the fate of the service industry.

 “Total greenfield project sanctioning, summed up to the present day, only accounts for 40 per cent of estimated oil and gas volumes of offshore projects ever to have been sanctioned for development,” detailed Head of oilfield services research at RE, Audun Martinsen.